yashjain28/splunk-service/Readme.md

 After setting up the system, the user can use the publish data to Splunk using the PublishToSplunk service.
 Once the data is available at Splunk, further analytics can be done.

-To easily try our the Splunk integration, open the Splunk_publisher portal where you can simulate device data being published
+To easily try our the Splunk integration, open the SplunkPublisher portal where you can simulate device data being published

 ### Code Services